sapio-lang/sapio/docs/DEVELOPMENT.md

 It uses synthetic funding and a published disposable oracle key; it performs no wallet activity or broadcasting.
 Its tests also exercise the TCP protocol.

-The dependency-free `evaluators/` workspace contains the compiled CTV and flexible-payment WASM programs.
+The dependency-free `evaluators/` workspace contains the compiled CTV, flexible-payment, TemplateHash and template-authorization WASM programs, plus the reusable typed [covenant fragment SDK](COVENANT_FRAGMENTS.md).
 Normal builds use their checked-in artifacts.
 Run `bash evaluators/build.sh --check` to rebuild with pinned settings and verify exact bytes, or `--write` after an intentional source change.
 Changed bytes change program identities and derived keys.
 The [WASM evaluator